sepandhaghighi/mycoffee/README.md

 ### Customize

-⚠️ You can run `mycoffee --coffee-units-list` to view the supported coffee units
+ℹ️ You can run `mycoffee --coffee-units-list` to view the supported coffee units

-⚠️ You can run `mycoffee --water-units-list` to view the supported water units
+ℹ️ You can run `mycoffee --water-units-list` to view the supported water units

 ```shell
 > mycoffee --method=chemex --water=20 --cups=3 --coffee-ratio=2 --water-ratio=37 --coffee-unit=g --water-unit=g